Saint-Leonard, Quebec

 Saint-Leonard (/ˈliːoʊnɑrd/ LEE-oh-nard; Saint-Léonard [sɛ̃ leɔnaʁ]) is a borough (arrondissement) of Montreal, Quebec, Canada.
 Formerly a separate city, it was amalgamated into the city of Montreal in 2002.
-The former city was originally called Saint-Léonard de Port Maurice after Leonard of Port Maurice, an Italian saint.
+The former city was originally called Saint-Leonard de Port Maurice after Leonard of Port Maurice, an Italian saint.
 The borough is home to Montreal's Via Italia.

 Geography

 Saint-Leonard is located in the northeastern part of the Island of Montreal.
 It is bordered by five boroughs: Montréal-Nord to the north and northwest, Anjou to the east, Mercier–Hochelaga-Maisonneuve to the southeast, Rosemont–La-Petite-Patrie to the south and Villeray–Saint-Michel–Parc-Extension to the southwest and west.
 Jean-Talon Street East (Rue Jean-Talon Est) traverses through the borough, connecting it to Villeray–Saint-Michel–Parc-Extension and Anjou.

 Features

 Highways

 Quebec Autoroute 40 (Autoroute Métropolitaine), part of the Trans-Canada Highway, traverses the area.
 Exits 76, 77 and 78 are in Saint-Leonard.